 TOMODACHI Alumni Regional Framework Welcome Event in Tohoku-Hokkaido Team B: A Theme of “Find Your Color” Brings Consideration of Color and Career Strengths

 On June 13, 2020, the Tohoku-Hokkaido Region, Team B held its 2020 TOMODACHI Alumni Regional Framework Welcome Event.
 The event, “TOMODACHI Alumni Online Career Event: Find Your Color,” was organized by Hinako Owada, Regional Leader, and Kanako Ishikura, Regional Mentor and was joined by 23 participants.

-The event began with opening remarks by Public Affairs Officer Ryan Ingrassia, U.S. Consulate General in Sapporo, and Hitomi Fukazawa, Prudential Holdings of Japan.
+The event began with opening remarks by Public Affairs Officer Ryan Ingrassia, U.S. Consulate General in Sapporo, and Hitomi Fukasawa, Prudential Holdings of Japan.

 Hinako Owada, Regional Leader, shared the background of the event, explaining she wanted to offer an opportunity for TOMODACHI Alumni worried about their career path.
 She had also found there were limited chances for her to meet role models who could impact her life.
 The event aimed to help participants think about their own lives by finding their “colors,” or strong points and characteristics, and hearing from guest speakers on their life stories and diverse lifestyle choices.

 In the first half of the event, three guest speakers with diverse career paths shared their life stories using their Life Curve charts.
 Shigenari Ishii, Strategic Management and International Affairs, Kamaishi City Office, talked about his experience moving to Kamaishi City to support recovery efforts after the Great East Japan Earthquake, and shared how the regional revitalization did not develop the way he had hoped.
 Recalling these difficult experiences, he stressed the importance of following your heart when you are stuck at a crossroads.